ForumMagnum/ForumMagnum/packages/lesswrong/server/search/elastic/README.md

 `DELETE /*` on ElasticSearch (which deletes all indexes and aliases) and then re-run `elasticConfigureIndexes`

 ---
-How to add a new field to be indexed: see the commit this edit was made in for example.
+How to add a new field to be indexed: see the `09ccacdf` commit for an example